erkaobao/math/_activities/gt2023fall.md

 - Fabio Gironella
   - The main objects of the talk will be symplectic foliations, and more precisely a subclass of them called "strong".
 These are one of the possible generalizations of taut foliations to high dimensions, and indeed have quite a rigid nature, with techniques such as pseudo-holomorphic curves à la Gromov and asymptotically holomorphic sequences of sections à la Donaldson working well in this setting.
 I will present a joint work (in progress) with Klaus Niederkrüger and Lauran Toussaint that aims at giving a new obstruction for a symplectic foliation to be strong, that comes in the form of a symplectic high-dimensional version of vanishing cycles for smooth codimension 1 foliations on 3-manifolds.
 The proof relies on pseudo-holomorphic curve techniques, in a way which is parallel to the case of Plastikstufe introduced by Niederkrüger '06 in the contact case.

+- Yandi Wu
+  - The marked length spectrum of a negatively curved metric space can be thought of as a length assignment to every closed geodesic in the space.
+A celebrated result by Otal says that metrics on negatively curved closed surfaces are determined completely by their marked length spectra.
+In my talk, I will discuss my work towards extending Otal’s result to a large class of surface amalgams, which are natural generalizations of surfaces.